 This Citrus Mint Soap recipe features Young Living's Citrus Fresh essential oil blend (directions are included to make this without this particular blend, for those using other brands).
 This energizing blend of citrus fruits and spearmint essential oils is geared to be used as a dietary supplement, but why miss out on the divine smell & shower time pick-me up.

-The recipe has two distinct soap layers, one glycerine, and one goats milk.
+The recipe has two distinct soap layers, one glycerin layer, and one of creamy goat's milk soap.
 If you have a preference to just use one, simply adjust the recipe accordingly.
 Texture and natural color is derived from finely ground dry clementine peels.

 How to Make Citrus Mint Soap

-This citrus and spearmint soap is easy to make, either with the Citrus fresh blend or a simplified version made of a combination of orange & spearmint essential oils.
+This citrus and spearmint soap is easy to make, either with the Citrus fresh blend or a simplified version made from a simple combination of orange & spearmint essential oils.

-Add 1 tsp of clementine dust and 15 drops of Citrus Fresh essential oil (10 orange & 5 spearmint) to the glycerine soap and mix well.
+- Add 1 teaspoon of clementine dust and 15 drops of Citrus Fresh essential oil (10 orange & 5 spearmint) to the glycerine soap and mix well.
 Pour carefully into the molds, dividing evenly.

-Melt the goat's milk soap base, in the same method as above, then add 1 tsp of clementine dust and 45 drops of Citrus Fresh essential oil (35 orange & 10 spearmint).
+- Melt the goat's milk soap base, in the same method as above, then add 1 teaspoon of clementine dust and 45 drops of Citrus Fresh essential oil (35 orange & 10 spearmint).
 Mix well, then top off the molds with it.

 - Set the soap bars aside to cool.
 Once cool pop out of the molds by pressing against the back until the soap releases.